Azure/cortana-intelligence-energy-demand-forecasting/Technical Deployment Guide/README.md

 - Navigate to ***studio.azureml.net*** and log into your account

 - In the upper right hand corner you will see a workspace name.
-If this does not match the name of the workspace we just created, use the arrow button to expose the workspace selection menu and choose the workspace *energytemplate\[UI\]\[N\]*.
+If this does not match the name of the workspace we just created, use the arrow button to expose the workspace selection menu and choose the workspace *energysolution\[UI\]\[N\]*.

 - Go to [Energy Demand Forecast Solution -Machine Learning Model Example](https://gallery.cortanaintelligence.com/Details/975ed028d71b490b9268d35094138358) in Cortana Intelligence Gallery.